Our Goal Goes Beyond Offering “Trained English Cream Golden Retriever Puppies for Sale”

 Pricing and Pick Up Options

-The price for the training for our 10 week old puppies is on our puppy questionnaire.
-Puppies from most litters must be picked up by the time they are 10 weeks 3 days old.
+The price for the training for our 10-11 week old puppies is on our puppy questionnaire.
+Puppies from most litters must be picked up by the time they are 11 weeks old.
 If you need us to keep your puppy for extra time, we might be in a position to keep him/her for extra time and continue the training at the same daily rate.
-We discuss this daily rate on the questionnaire if we are able to keep puppies for longer on particular litters.
+We discuss this daily rate on the questionnaire.
 The price of puppies is due (not including training fees) when puppies are 5 weeks of age (the same policy as for puppies leaving at 8 weeks).
 Training fees must be received by us at least two weeks before puppies are picked up or they must be paid by cash or certified funds.
 (We provide a receipt if payment is by cash.)